noelregis18/automagic-web-agent/README.md

-Building an AI agent to automate browser workflows on your machine’s native browser
+An AI agent to automate browser workflows on your machine’s native browser